Blue Zone Diet Tips for Healthy Aging

 What foods do people in Blue Zones eat most often?

-They focus on beans, whole grains, seasonal vegetables, fruit, and extra virgin olive oil.
+They focus on beans, whole grains, seasonal vegetables, fruit, and extra virgin olive oil — the same staples of Calabrian cucina povera in Molochio, Southern Italy.

 How much olive oil do Blue Zone populations consume?

-Research suggests around 3–4 tablespoons daily, often used raw.
+Research suggests around 3–4 tablespoons of extra virgin olive oil daily, often used raw as a finishing drizzle over cooked food to preserve polyphenol content.
 Daily EVOO Dosage →

 Are Blue Zone diets vegetarian?

-Not strictly—animal products are limited but not eliminated.
-The base is plant-forward.
+Not strictly — animal products are limited but not eliminated.
+The base is plant-forward, with beans, whole grains, seasonal vegetables, and EVOO as the primary fat.

 Can I follow Blue Zone diet tips outside the Mediterranean?

 Yes.
-Adapt local seasonal foods while keeping the same principles: plants, beans, whole grains and real EVOO.
+Adapt local seasonal foods while keeping the same principles: plant-forward meals, beans three times a week, whole grains, and real extra virgin olive oil daily.

 Why is Calabria considered a longevity village?